 Federal Contract Process (Overview)

-The Federal Contracting process can be equated to a relationship with the sponsor.
-There are various stages of the process and some interaction between the various stages in order to have the process work efficiently and effectively for all parties.
+The Federal Contracting process for vendors can be equivalent to a relationship with the sponsor.
+Therefore, there are various stages and some interactions between the various stages to have the process work efficiently and effectively for all parties.

-- When trying to determine if the award in hand is a Federal Contract, always trace the funding back to the prime sponsor (organization holding the contract from the Federal Government).
+- When determining if the award in hand is a Federal Contract, always trace the funding back to the prime sponsor (organization holding the contract from the Federal Government).

-- If the award is at the modification/amendment stage, you may need to go back to the original award document in order to determine if the prime source is a Federal Contract.
+- Suppose the award is at the modification/amendment stage.
+In that case, you may need to go back to the original award document to determine if the prime source is a Federal Contract.

 - Federal Contracts come in many forms, such as: